 Nadine explores the relationship between urban systems and the natural environment.
 Much of her doctoral research on topics ranging from circular economics to sustainable urban engineering is viewed through an ecological lens (PhD candidate, 2017-2021).

 More recently, she’s become a firm believer that geospatial big data is the key to renaturing cities.
 Her first start-up, Observa Natura, provides actionable insights from space, for good on the ground.
 Its first product, Green City Watch, which analyses high-res satellite photos to monitor the quality of urban green space, took home the first prize in DigitalGlobe’s prestigious competition.

-I am an earth scientist and urban expert based in Amsterdam.
-As a sustainability consultant at Metabolic, my work includes mapping urban metabolisms and developing evidence-based interventions for circular cities and high-impact sectors.
-I've given dozens of talks on circular economics for academia and industry across Europe and Taiwan, and co-founded the world’s first summer school on circular cities.
+As a consultant at Metabolic, her work includes mapping urban metabolisms and developing evidence-based interventions for circular cities and high-impact sectors.
+She has also given dozens of talks on circular economics for academia and industry across Europe and Taiwan, and co-founded the world’s first summer school on circular cities.

-I am also a PhD candidate in ecological engineering, an emerging field which predicts, designs, restores, and manages ecosystems that integrate human society with the natural environment for mutual benefit.
-In 2018, I was selected for the New Amsterdam Council, the DJ100 (jury-selected list of the Dutch top 100 most sustainable young change-makers), and one of the top digital talents under 26 by The Next Web.
-I was born in the Netherlands and raised in Canada.
+In 2018, Nadine was selected for the New Amsterdam Council, the DJ100 (jury-selected shortlist of 100 young, sustainability pioneers in the Netherlands), the VIVA400-award, and as one of the top digital talents under 26 by The Next Web.
+She was born in the Netherlands and raised in Canada.

 MSc.
 Earth Sciences, cum laude